Least Significant Digit (LSD) Radix Sort in Java

 }

-Above shows an example of a queue-based least significant digit radix sorting implementation.
-Starting from the right-most digit, the process occurs over multiple passes, distributing each item into calculated buckets, based on positional key.
-After each pass through the collection the items are retrieved in order from each bucket.
-This process is repeated up and including to the length of the longest key.
+The above code shows an example of a queue-based least significant digit radix sort implementation.
+Starting from the right-most digit, the process occurs over multiple passes, distributing each item into calculated buckets based on its positional key.
+After each pass through the collection, the items are retrieved in order from each bucket.
+This process is repeated up to and including the pass corresponding to the length of the longest key.

 private static boolean isSorted(int[] arr)